Iona University: Campus

 Academic lecture halls at Iona University include Murphy Center, McSpedon Hall, Arrigoni Center, Doorley Hall, Cornelia Hall, Amend Hall, Ryan Library and Hagan Hall.
-More recent additions to the campus include the Robert V. LaPenta Student Union, the expanded Hynes Athletic Center, the Hynes Institute for Entrepreneurship & Innovation, the residence hall in the heart of campus, East Hall, and the North Avenue Residence Hall.
+More recent additions to the campus include the Robert V. LaPenta Student Union, the expanded Hynes Athletic Center, the Hynes Institute for Entrepreneurship & Innovation, North Hall, and the Gabelli Center for Teaching and Learning.

 Hynes Athletics Center hosts training centers for the college's Division I teams in addition to the 2,611-seat multi-purpose arena which hosts year round activities.

 The Iona University Libraries hold over 250,000 volumes and multimedia resources as well as 500 current print periodicals.
 In addition the libraries provide access to thousands of electronic resources and journals for both on and off-campus users.

 Iona became the first metro-New York college with a completely wireless Internet campus in September 2001.

 Its 28 acre Bronxville campus was acquired in a May 2021 agreement with Concordia College which closed its doors that year.
 It was used as home for the new NewYork-Presbyterian Iona School of Health Sciences, established after a $20 million gift from NewYork-Presbyterian.